 This process is responsible for managing an organization’s ability to continue to provide a predetermined and agreed-on level of IT service to support minimum business requirements following an interruption to the business.
 IT service continuity can be greatly affected by a successful security breach.
 Continuity actions are required to plan for, prevent, detect, and respond to a breach and restore service as quickly and reliably as possible.

 This process is concerned with the design, implementation, measurement, and management of IT services to meet business availability requirements.
 This includes an understanding of why IT system failures occur (including those caused by security events) and the time to resume service.
-Availability depends on reliability, maintainability, serviceability, and resilience,
+Availability depends on reliability, maintainability, serviceability, and resilience,3 all of which can be affected by unauthorized access and other forms of security compromises.

 Release and Deployment Management